Ambralin/Ambralin/README.md

 - 👋 Hi, I’m @Ambralin
 - 👀 I’m interested in Video games and Programming
 - 💞️ I’m looking to collaborate on basically anything
-- 📫 How to reach me - Ambralin#7121
+- 📫 How to reach me - @ambralin on discord

 actually lazy to edit anything so yup that's it